 To ‘target’ your resume means customizing your document to match specific criteria you notice in an internship or job description and to align with what you’ve learned about an employer or industry by doing research.
 While you must always be honest in your application materials, you want to highlight different aspects of your qualifications based on the skills or experiences desired by the employer or industry.

-Tips for Targeting Your Resume
+Five Tips for Targeting Your Resume

 - Include relevant coursework: If you have completed courses that are relevant to your opportunity, include the names of classes in your education section